 4. Center the cap in the die tray.
 Squeeze pliers firmly to secure.

 5. Repeat with the second cap and stud.

-If you're interested in the bib pattern and video instructions they can be found here: How To Sew A Baby Bib and Apply Snaps.
-The baby bib pattern comes with two different neck options, one that snaps in the back and one that snaps on the side.
+If you're interested in the bib pattern and video instructions, they can be found here: How To Sew A Baby Bib and Apply Snaps.
+The baby bib pattern comes with two neck options: one that snaps in the back and one on the side.
 The videos are broken into easy steps and the techniques can be used on other projects.

 Babyville Snaps are tested and proven to be safe for babies.